camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/blueprism.md

 ### Get item from a queue by ID

-This operation allows to return details of a specified item from a work queue.
+This operation allows you to return details of a specified item from a work queue.
 It matches directly to respective Blue Prism API endpoint - [`Return details of a specified item from a work queue`](https://bpdocs.blueprism.com/bp-7-1/en-us/api-spec-7-1-2.html#tag/Work-Queues/paths/~1api~1v7~1workqueues~1%7BworkQueueId%7D~1items~1%7BworkQueueItemId%7D/get).

 #### Usage

 1. Select **Get item from a queue by ID** from the **Operation** dropdown.
 2. Populate **Authentication section** as described in the [respective section](#authentication).
-3. In the **Configuration** section set **Blue Prism API base URL** field.
+3. In the **Configuration** section, set **Blue Prism API base URL** field.
 E.g., `http://my.bp.host.com:9876`.
 4. In the **Input** section, set **Work queue ID**.
-This is the identifier of a queue, where item will be fetched from.
+This is the identifier of a queue, where the item is fetched from.
 5. In the **Input** section, set **Queue item ID**.
 This is the identifier of the item to be fetched.

 #### Get item from a queue by ID response